To realize a world-class Digital Government Canada has set itself an ambition of:

-Digitize all public-facing government services so they are accessible by web and mobile phone and available behind a unified login system by 2025.
+“Digitize all public-facing government services so they are accessible by web and mobile phone and available behind a unified login system by 2025.”

 A number of technologies, from Cloud computing through AI, will play an important role in achieving that goal, with the central linchpin being Digital Identity.

+Self-Sovereign Identity (SSI) represents the ultimate evolution of Digital Identity technologies and architecture to underpin and enable such government ID systems.
 As the name suggests the key principle is that Identity systems are not operated centrally by one organization, but rather the user themselves are in control of their own Digital Identity and personal data.

 Sovrin provide this introductory article explaining SSI – They are central to this trend, operating the membership organization, a collection of ‘stewards’, who work together to ensure the integrity of the network much in the same way DNS is regulated.
 Via his blog tech industry luminary Phil Windley describes their launch.